Overview of Tracking Sources (Advertising Channels)

 You can update/change the source for a tracking number by going to the Tracking Numbers page and clicking edit in the tracking source field.
 If the source you want to use does not already exist in our system as a Preset Tracking Source, you can add it to the tracking sources page and then associate tracking numbers.
 Read more about creating custom tracking sources.

 Please note that preset tracking sources are available to decrease the setup required for tracking attribution in your account.
-However, our script will only reference information available in the landing or referring URL for a website visitor, so you must confirm your tracking sources are aligned with your marketing.
-For example, our Google My Business/Google Business Profile source assumes that you have your business profile’s web address set up with the identifying parameters “utm_campaign=gmb”.
-You can change the UTM parameters in the Matching Conditions of the Tracking Source if you're using something different on your website.
+However, our script will only reference information available in the landing or referring URL for a website visitor, so you must confirm that your tracking sources align with your marketing.
+For example, our Google Business Profile source assumes that your business profile's URL includes the identifying parameter "utm_campaign=gbp".
+You can change the UTM parameters in the tracking source's matching conditions if you're using different UTM parameters on your website.

 Accelerated Mobile Pages (AMP)